Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Obtain the Trade Name Certificate

-Per state statute, a Trade Name Certificate will need to be obtained from the City or Town Clerk in each town or city where business activities will be conducted1.
+Per state statute, a Trade Name Certificate is needed from the City or Town Clerk in each town or city where business activities will be conducted1.
 Most Clerks have this form on their website, and all have forms available to pick up at their office.

 Step 2: Fill out the Form